Enterprise-CMCS/macpro-mdct-mcr/README.md

 - Val (Pointed to [https://mdctmcrval.cms.gov/](https://mdctmcrval.cms.gov/)) is our beta branch
 - Production (Pointed to [http://mdctmcr.cms.gov/](http://mdctmcr.cms.gov/)) is our release branch

-When a pull request is approved and merged into main, the deploy script will spin up and upon completion will deploy to [https://mdctmcrdev.cms.gov/](https://mdctmcrdev.cms.gov/).
-If a user wants to deploy to val, they simply need to create a pull request where Main is being merged into Val.
+When a pull request is approved and merged into main the deploy script will spin up and upon completion will deploy to [https://mdctmcrdev.cms.gov/](https://mdctmcrdev.cms.gov/).
+If a user wants to deploy to val they simply need to create a pull request where Main is being merged into Val.
 Once that pull request is approved, the deploy script will run again and upon completion will deploy to [https://mdctmcrval.cms.gov/](https://mdctmcrval.cms.gov/).
 So to quickly break it down:

 - Submit pull request of your code to Main.
 - Approve pull request and merge into main.